timshadel/simple-secrets.rs/README.md

 ## Can you add ...

-This implementation follows [simple-secrets] for 100% compatibility.
+This implementation follows the spec for the [Node.js](https://github.com/timshadel/simple-secrets) version for 100% compatibility.

 ## License